 You can have some bleeding during the first 12 weeks, and carry a perfectly healthy baby, but when I hear “cramping”–I am not too optimistic in general.
 I also don’t like hearing that your breasts are not tender anymore, or that you are not having ‘morning sickness’ anymore–that you just don’t “feel” pregnant anymore.

 The other thing MANY women feel is anger.
-They get mad just thinking about all the girls who get pregnant as teenagers, the drugs addicts who get pregnant, the women who decided to abort their baby.
-When they see women being short-tempered with their child they feel that the mom they perceive as “not a good mom” gets to BE a mom, and even though THEY may not smoke, or drink, or do drugs, and do everything “right”, that THEY don’t get to carry a pregnancy.
+They get mad just thinking about all the girls who get pregnant as teenagers in the back of the car, the drug addicts who get pregnant, the women who decided to abort their baby.
+When they see women being short-tempered with their child, they feel that the mom they perceive as “not a good mom” gets to BE a mom, and even though THEY may not smoke, or drink, or do drugs, and do everything “right”, that THEY don’t get to carry a pregnancy.
 I would say MOST women I talk with about their miscarriage feel this way–and so does the father.
-We tend to forget that the FATHER has the miscarriage too—and may men take it way harder than the woman!
+We tend to forget that the FATHER has the miscarriage too—and many men take it way harder than the woman!
 This may be the first time that life has not gone “according to plan”.
 It can test one’s religious faith, lead to depression, trouble with a marriage/relationship….

 So—what else can cause a miscarriage.
 Well–there are things that can cause an increase in the rate of miscarriage, but it does not mean that this was the cause of YOUR miscarriage.

 SMOKING (I have never smoked and had two miscarriages), alcohol (meanwhile–millions of babies are conceived as a result of alcohol consumption), drug use–particularly cocaine, diabetes or other chronic health condition, viral illness, kidney infections–or any infection, some blood clotting disorders-(‘sticky blood’)….

 Once you get to 12 weeks your chance of miscarriage is less than 2 %.